The Unified Patent Court

-A counterclaim for revocation may be subject to bifurcation, which is explained in FAQ 11.
+Such a counterclaim for revocation may then be sent to the central division, which is explained in FAQ 11.

 Within one month of service of the statement of claim, you may lodge a preliminary objection to the jurisdiction and competence of the UPC or the competence of the division where the claim has been brought.

 8. What language will my claim be heard in?